higlass/higlass/docs/tutorial.rst

     :figwidth: 500px

     To add a track, click on the '+' and select a track position.
+    The lower-left and upper-right triangle buttons in the center position provide shortcuts for setting the track options `extent: "lower-left"` and `extent: "upper-right"`, respectively.

 After selecting a position, we need to select a dataset to add.
 The dialog shows both the local datasets as well as the public data available on